iHawke/postman-basics/notes.md

 #### 💡 - Summary

 - To use an API you need to read the API documentation first: [Simple Books API documentation](./api.md)
 - Work in Postman is organized in Workspaces & Collections.
+A collection is like a "folder" where you keep all your API calls.
-- Server responses always contains a status code:
+- Server responses always contains a status code.
+Some commonly used ones are:

 | Code | Desc                  |
 |------|-----------------------|